Adrian Smith, FAIA, RIBA, OAA, AIBC, D.Litt.

 P/A Award, Architect Magazine, Matrix Gateway Complex

-Chicago Athenaeum, Green Good Design Award, Pearl River Tower (While Consulting Design Partner at SOM)
+The Chicago Athenaeum: Museum Of Architecture and Design, Green Good Design Award, Pearl River Tower (While Consulting Design Partner at SOM)

 SOAR, Vision into Reality Award 2009

 Maktoob Business, Best Building in the Mideast, Burj Dubai (while Consulting Design Partner at SOM)

 Chicago Building Congress, Merit Award, Trump International Hotel & Tower (while Design Partner at SOM)